Dr Challoner's High School

-Dr Challoner's High School, abbreviated to DCHS, is a grammar school for girls between the ages of 11 and 18, located in Buckinghamshire, England.
+Dr Challoner's High School, abbreviated to DCHS, is a selective secondary grammar school for girls between the ages of 11 and 18, located in Buckinghamshire, England.
 In August 2011 the school became an Academy.

 In September 2001, the school was awarded specialist school status as a Sports College, by the Department for Education and Skills (DfES).
 It was also awarded a second specialism as a Language College.
 It is an affiliate member of the Girls' Schools Association.
 In 2011, Ofsted judged the school to be Outstanding and in 2014 DCHS achieved the Exceptional Schools Award.

 History

 The school was established in 1962 as an all-girls' school, when the previously mixed Dr Challoner's Grammar School became an all-boys' school, due to increasing roll numbers.

 Entry

 To gain entry to the school, pupils from primary schools in the local area are invited to do the 11-plus exam.
 Entry to a grammar school usually requires a score of 121/141, though pupils who gain scores of below 121 are invited to appeal their case.
 Prospective pupils who did not take the 11+ (e.g. those who join in later years) also take the school's own entry test.